 Unfortunately, insurance companies routinely deny legitimate claims for benefits, especially when it comes to mental illness disability claims.
 If your claim is denied, speak to us right away.

-If your workplace does not offer LTD insurance coverage, and your stress leads to a disability that leaves you “totally disabled,” and you need financial support while off work, you may be eligible for the following government programs:
+If your workplace does not offer LTD insurance coverage, and your stress leads to a disability that leaves you “totally disabled,” and you need financial support, you may be eligible for the following government programs:

 Share via